 - One 12-ounce bottle cerveza (that is, a pale Mexican beer, nothing dark like Modelo or Dos Equis), chilled

 - 1. On a small plate, stir together the salt and chile powder.
 Moisten the rim of a tall glass with the lime wedge by forcing it onto the rim and running it around the perimeter.
 Then dip the rim in the salt mixture to coat.
 Toss the lime wedge to the side and reserve for another use.

 - Make the michelada

 - 2. Pour the tomato juice, lime juice, and hot pepper sauce into a pitcher or very tall glass and stir to mix well.
 Divide the mixture among 2 glasses.
-Add enough ice cubes to each glass to fill about 2/3 full.
-Gradually pour in the beer and serve each with a lime wedge on the side.
+Add enough ice cubes to each glass to fill it about 2/3 full.
+Gradually pour in the beer and serve with a lime wedge on the side.
 We think you can take it from here…although be sure to consume your michelada relatively quickly, before the ice has a chance to melt into a puddle and dilute your perfect proportions.